How Do You Prepare HVAC Equipment for a Storm

 The welfare of you and your family should be priority, but if time will let you, power off your heating and air conditioning system and cover the outdoor system with a tarp.
 You must remove the tarp and any debris before you turn your system back on following a storm.

 When the storm has passed, make sure the system is safe before turning it back on.
 First, make sure there are no indications of damage and clean any debris from around the unit.
-Call Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the system.
+Call Stevenson Service Experts for a system inspection if there is any damage or flooding to the system.
 Once you’ve had an inspection by a professional, turn the heating and cooling system back on immediately to help dry the home and limit mold from getting into the system or ductwork.

-If your air conditioner has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.
+If your air conditioner has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Stevenson Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.